Build a NoteReader Service with FHIR Integration

 Setup

-We'll use scispacy for medical entity extraction in this example.
-Make sure to install the required dependencies:
+We'll use scispacy for medical entity extraction.
+Install the required dependencies:

 pip install healthchain scispacy python-dotenv